 Based on assessments in 2013 by HELCOM, two species of fish and one bird are classified as "Regionally Extinct" in the Baltic Sea: Atlantic sturgeon Acipenser oxyrinchus, common skate Dipturus batis, and gull-billed tern Gelochelidon nilotica.
-Nine species or populations are classified as "Critically Endangered", fifteen species or populations are classified as "Endangered", thirty-eight as "Vulnerable", and thirty species or populations are classified as "Near Threatened" (Table 1).
+Nine species or populations are classified as "Critically Endangered", fifteen species or populations are classified as "Endangered", thirty-eight as "Vulnerable", and thirty species or populations are classified as "Crase or populations are classified as "Interval to the species or populations are classified as "Endangered", thirty-eight as "Vulnerable", and thirty species or populations are classified as "Crase or populations are classified as "Laboratory or populations are classified as "Near Threatened" (Table 1).

-Table 1 Species on the HELCOM Red List for the Baltic Sea.
+Table 1Species on the HELCOM Red List for the Baltic Sea.